 During CBT, experts help individuals reveal distressing and false beliefs.
 They believe that these false beliefs cause negative behaviors, such as substance abuse.
 As a result, changing negative thinking patterns can change negative behaviors.

 Over-generalizing is one example of negative thinking.
 When people over-generalize, they tend to exaggerate circumstances and draw false conclusions.
 For example, people might have a fight with loved ones and then say, “Everyone in the world hates me.”
 This statement is an exaggeration since they don’t know everyone in the world.

 With that said, generalizing statements eventually evolve into self-fulfilling prophecies.
 Using the above example, people might stop trying to interact with others.
 They believe in their own mind that everyone hates them.
 Because of that, they don’t see a reason to hang out with anyone.

 Negative Thoughts and the Development of Negative Behaviors

 Negative thoughts are bad enough.
 However, it doesn’t take long for negative thoughts to turn into destructive behaviors.
-Using the above mindset again, people may find themselves feeling depressed or becoming anti-social, or developing poor anger management behaviors.
+Using the above mindset again, people may find themselves feeling depressed, becoming anti-social, or developing poor anger management behaviors.